 For contract use or areas that require more protection.

-Immediately after installation of the floor, clean with FLOOR CARE EASY CLEAN and apply a coat of FLOOR CARE INTENSIVE MAINTENANCE POLISH.
+Immediately after installation of the floor, clean with FLOOR CARE EASY CLEAN.

 You can reapply FLOOR CARE INTENSIVE MAINTENANCE POLISH after cleaning with FLOOR CARE EASY CLEAN when your floor looks tired or dull.